Utopia/Dystopia

 The Answer: By Our Own Free Will

-Don’t get me wrong, I’m absolutely all for treating everyone with kindness and respect and spreading good will.
-And if we really got our act together, I do believe humanity could achieve a kind of utopia, one in which we all work together rather than tearing each other apart.
+Don’t get me wrong, I’m all for treating everyone with kindness and respect and spreading good will.
+And if we really got our act together, I do believe humanity could achieve a kind of utopia, one in which we all worked together rather than tearing each other apart.
 But that kind of utopia, as we’ve discovered, will never be the product of a forced regime.
 It must be by our own free will.

 Final Questions